3rd grade articles (a, an, the) worksheets

 - What about the word "the"?

 - The points to something specific: the red bike means one particular bike, while a bike means any bike.
-Most of our items practice a versus an because that's where the mistakes happen, but a few ask students to notice when only the fits.
+Our items practice a versus an, because that's where the mistakes happen.
+The is the easy one; kids reach for it correctly long before they can explain why, so it doesn't need the practice a and an do.

 Related worksheets